Some ergodic properties of metrics on hyperbolic groups

 In these situations one can also construct a second Busemann function $B:M\times\partial^2M\to \bbR_+$, denoted $B_x(\xi,\eta)$, with the property

-The slight simplification of our arguments in these special situation, does not justify the restriction of generality of our discussion.
+However, the slight simplification of our arguments obtained in these special situation does not justify the restriction of generality of the discussion.
 Hence we proceed with the almost-cocycle $\beta^*$ and with the use of Gromov product $\Gprod{-}{-}{x}$ instead of $B_x(-,-)$, because one always has

 for all $x,y\in M$ and $\xi\ne \eta\in \partial M$. \end{remark}

 For a constant $C$ a $C$-\textbf{almost-geodesic} is a map $p:I\to M$ from an interval $I\subset \bbR$ to $M$ satisfying